chef/chef-web-docs/chef_master/source/setup_visibility_chef_automate.rst

 Sending Compliance Data to Chef Automate
 ========================================

 To send compliance data gathered by InSpec as part of a Chef client run, you will need to use the `audit cookbook <https://github.com/chef-cookbooks/audit>`_.
-All profiles, which are configured to run during the audit cookbook execution, will send their results back to the Chef Automate server.
+All profiles that are configured to run during the audit cookbook execution will send their results back to the Chef Automate server.

 To configure the audit cookbook, you will first need to configure the Chef client to send node converge data, as previously described.
 The ``data_collector.server_url`` and ``data_collector.token`` values will be used as the reporting targets.
-Once you have done that, configure the the audit cookbook's collector by setting the ``audit.collector`` attribute to ``chef-visibility``.
+Once you have done that, configure the audit cookbook's collector by setting the ``audit.collector`` attribute to ``chef-visibility``.

 A complete audit cookbook attribute configuration would look something like this: